pentagramswheel/atlas/README.md

 ## Introduction

-ATLAS (A Talking Logically Attentive System) is a personal AI/bot designed to mock Marvel's Tony Stark's AI, JARVIS.
+ATLAS (A Talking Logically Attentive System) is a personal AI/bot designed to mock Marvel's Tony Stark's AI, <medium><a href='https://en.wikipedia.org/wiki/J.A.R.V.I.S.'>JARVIS</a></medium>.

 ## How to Install